 TD 754 (WP2/16) - Information and actions from the Management Group of the MoU on e-business [ITU-T representative to the MoU/MG on e-business]

 This TD informed that MoU/MG recognizes that no single identification scheme for digital objects and other items will satisfy all business requirements and invites bodies responsible for identification schemes to ensure that their schemes and registration arrangements will accommodate interoperation with other schemes.
-Also, MoU/MG request to rely on ISO 3166 for country code.
+Also, MoU/MG requested to rely on ISO 3166 for country code.

 These are already reflected in output texts of H.642.1 and H.642.2.